Smoky Chicken, Potato and Pinto Bean Stew (High-Protein and Budget-Friendly)

 -

-Pat the chicken thighs dry and cut into 1 inch cubes for even cooking and better browning if you choose to sear.
+Pat the chicken thighs dry with paper towels, then cut into bite-size cubes for even cooking.

 -

-Toss the chicken with the cumin, smoked paprika, oregano, sea salt, and black pepper until every piece is coated.
+Sprinkle in the cumin, smoked paprika, dried oregano, salt, and black pepper so the spices distribute evenly.

 -